STORYMIRROR

 Four hours later………………………

 Veeir was in deep slumber.
-He heard the sounds of temple bells, Mosque's Adhan and church prayers echoing in his ears.
-People of different caste, creeds and religion gathered around him and shouted "Allah, Ishwar, Jesus (Hindu address God as Ishwar, Muslims as Allah and Christian as Jesus).
+He heard the sounds of temple bells, mosque adhan and church prayers echoing in his ears.
+People of different caste, creeds and religion gathered around him and shouted “Allah, Ishwar, Jesus (Hindu address God as Ishwar, Muslims as Allah and Christian as Jesus).
 Multiple objects were flying over his head.
-He was feeling like he was into another world which has no space for free speech but just to worship God.
-Suddenly, a tall figure with a long white beard wearing a cassock, holding a misbaha in his right hand and a sacred book in his left hand appeared before him.
-He was looking like a saint which Veeir had seen in movies and read about in books.
+He was feeling like he was into another world.
+A world which has no space for free speech.
+Suddenly, a tall figure with a long white beard wearing a cassock and holding a misbaha in his right hand and a sacred book in his left hand appeared before him.
+He was looking like a saint which Veeir had seen in movies and read in books.

-Veeir asked, "Who are you and why are you preaching me.
-I don't believe in the existence of God?
-I am an agnostic and believe in myself."
+Veeir asked, “Who are you and why are you preaching to me what I have to do?
+I am an agnostic and believe in myself.”

 He was feeling like an altogether different person.
 He felt some kind of transformation in his body, mind and soul.
 He was much stronger, energetic and calm now.